allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ## The challenges

-Of course, we also encounter many challenges while working on MBox.
+We also encountered many challenges while working on MBox.

 ### Consistency of the engines